Back

 Scratch Track

 What is it?
 Scratch Track is a small recording app for musicians designed to organize song ideas and share them with your bandmates.
 This minimalistic UI style guide for the iOS app was developed by Justin Renninger.
-It’s surprisingly small but it still contains important information about typography and color.
+It’s surprisingly small but still contains important information about typography and color.
 It also has several screens, including a chat window, lists, and an authorization form.

 Why is it good?
 Justin Renninger’s modest one-page guide is an example of how style guides can be both informative and laconic.
-Sometimes your projects don’t need a huge library with 50 screens for web, iOS, and Android.
+Sometimes, your projects don’t need a huge library with 50 screens for web, iOS, and Android.
 If your app is as simple as a recorder with a group chat and sound editing options, one page of visual guidelines fulfills all the requirements.
 The guidelines should be clear and informative but their content and size depend on the product’s complexity.

 ui style guides